rh-ai-quickstart/Fraud-Detection-data-versioning-with-lakeFS/README.md

      sizeLimit: 100Mi
 ```

-Verify the lakeFS applicaton is running:
+Verify the `my-lakefs` applicaton is running:
 ```
 $ oc get all
 Warning: apps.openshift.io/v1 DeploymentConfig is deprecated in v4.14+, unavailable in v4.10000+